Mudi-business/property-utility-billing/README.md

 Set up the database:
+**Note:**
+This project uses Sequelize as the Object-Relational Mapping (ORM) tool to interact with the database.
+The database schema is already defined in the models, so no manual table creation is required.
 - Create a MySQL Database
 - Update the database connection details in the .env.dev file below *Backend Database Configuration*